 Many Salvation Army centers in the area, including Lee County Alabama, offer Family Services.
-These assistance programs are for low income and working poor families and individuals from the region.
-Short term needs such as emergency food boxes, limited financial aid and referrals are generally available.
+These assistance programs are for low income and working poor families as well as individuals from the region.
+Short term needs such as free emergency food boxes, limited financial aid and referrals are generally available.
 In addition, many of the local centers also offer those that qualify emergency utility bill assistance and housing.
 Each application and case is carefully assessed by case managers in order to determine legitimate need.

 The Salvation Army centers serve the regions of Lee, Macon, and Russell.
 They offer social services, including help with clothing and shelter, food, as well as adult and youth activities.
 While not required, people can also obtain spiritual guidance and counseling.